 I cannot talk about this enough.

-I even said to the hubs four days later, "did I tell you about the bathroom at this restaurant??"
+I even said to my husband four days later, “did I tell you about the bathroom at this restaurant??”

 My dinner, beef tenderloin.

-Do you see the flowers made out of food?
+Do you see the flowers made of food?

 Here is the menu.